wu-jingtao/EventSpace.js/README.en.md

 * */
 ```

-###by the cache to hold the last sent data
+###Through ` cache ` to save the data for the last time send

-Event listeners a model is that the listener can't actively request data to the sender, if the sender not send again
+Event listeners a model is that the listener can't actively request data to the sender, if the sender is no longer hair at a time
 The listener will never reach.

-But sometimes really need to finish the registration immediately after the listeners to obtain a data is used to initialize,
+But sometimes really need to finish the registration immediately after the listeners to obtain a data is used to initialize the,
 By this time the cache can play a role.

-Through the cache method to specify the cache on the address of a string of data.After the cache can call requestCache method
+Through ` cache ` method which transmitted on a path to specify the cache data.After the cache can invoke ` requestCache ` method
-To cache the data sent to the designated receiver.
+To cache the data sent to the receiver on another path.Or you can call ` getCache ` method directly obtained.

-RequestCache method takes two parameters.The first is the corresponding address string data cache to save,
+` requestCache ` method takes two parameters.The first is the corresponding path string stored data in the cache,
-The second is to give what to send data to the receiver.
+The second is to send data back to the path.

 Such as: